cweijan/vscode-database-client/README.md

 3. Run selected or current cursor SQL (Shortcut : Ctrl+Enter).
 4. Run all SQL (Shortcut : Ctrl+Shift+Enter).

-Note: The extension is developed using nodejs.
-Nodejs does not allow duplicate name attributes, so you need to avoid columns with the same name in your query.
+Note: The extension is developed using Nodejs.
+Nodejs does not allow duplicate name attributes, so you need to avoid columns with the same name in your query, otherwise the results will not be displayed in full.

 ![run](images/run.jpg)